 Forbes magazine published an interesting article this week stressing the importance of safe driving during these perilous times.
 The crux of the article was that our healthcare systems cannot possibly keep up with serious injuries and other maladies that may come to their emergency rooms due to things like car accidents.
 Hospitals in certain parts of the country are already working at capacity due to the coronavirus epidemic.

 This means that if you must get into your car, put your phone down and focus on the road.
 And more importantly, do not get behind the wheel if you have been drinking.
-It is incredibly important to be vigilant while driving and to try your best to avoid traffic accidents if you have to take your car out.
+According to an auto accident attorney it is incredibly important to be vigilant while driving and to try your best to avoid traffic accidents if you have to take your car out.

 The article also pointed out that the National Highway Traffic Safety Administration(“NHTSA”) has cancelled many of their annual traffic safety programs due to the coronavirus including Heat Stroke Awareness, Click It or Ticket, and Distracted Driving campaigns.
 They are also postponing National Distracted Driving Awareness month from April to another month later this year.
 Regardless, I think it is critical that we all take extra precautions when we go out for a drive so that we can help soften the load for our first responders, emergency workers, doctors and nurses.
 They need our help more than ever and that starts by staying home or, at the very least, being careful behind the wheel.